eMapR/TimeSync-Plus/README.md

 - Once complete a "tms" folder will be in the TimeSync folder as in the file structure.

-## Step 6: Edit App options text file
+## Step 7: Edit App options text file

-the config.txt file in the database folder is used to define names for attribution.
+The config.txt file in the database folder is used to define names for attribution.

 The config.txt file is a python dictionary, and in this dictionary there are three main pieces a 'polygonTable', 'displayTable', and 'eventTable'.
 Only "displayTable" and the "eventTable" should be edited by the user.
 To make changes to the config.txt file follow the example below.